LaunchCodeTechnicalTraining/spring-todo-mvc/readme.md

 4. remove an item from (both completed and uncompleted?)
 5. list all completed items
 6. list all uncompleted items
-7. list all delete items
+7. list all deleted items

 bugs
 - form submission issue